KH-ReFined/KH-ReFined/README.md

 ### Kingdom Hearts 2
 - Stickman Sham for the idea that led to Magic Reorganization.
 - CrazyCatz00 for the inspiration that led to Dual-Audio.
+- TieuLink for proviging the Japanese voices for Dual Audio.
 - DA and AntonioDePau for their help with injecting ".a.jp" files for Dual-Audio.
 - Drahsid for his work on the 60FPS Framelock Issue.
 - Y2K for his work on the Roxas Skip.